janlemcke/Tibber_Notification/README.md

 From tibber.com

-Tibber is an electricity provider that offers dynamic tariffs.
+Tibber is an eco-friendly electricity provider that offers dynamic tariffs.
 You pay for what you use according to the hourly prices on the electricity exchange.

 # Where can i find the API?
 Tibber offers a beginner friendly overview about possible queries and data to fetch.
 You can find more details here: https://developer.tibber.com/